 The New Delhi Conference ended on 6 August 1954, after setting an ambitious target date for the opening of ICSC operations in Vietnam as 11August 1954, only slightly more than a week away.
 A scramble ensued in Ottawa to find personnel available to fill the slots.
 Some of the more senior ICSC members went directly from New Delhi to their positions in Indochina, their luggage to be forwarded once packed.
-The Canadian contingent required over 150 military and diplomatic personnel, 83 of these being military officers.28 This requirement, given on such short notice, necessitated the "panic posting" of many officers, some being jerked directly out of field training exercises to be shipped overseas.29 Despite the extremely short notice, ICSC Vietnam opened its HQ in Hanoi on time, by 11 August 1954.
+The Canadian contingent required over 150 military and diplomatic personnel, 83 of these being military officers.
+This requirement, given on such short notice, necessitated the "panic posting" of many officers, some being jerked directly out of field training exercises to be shipped overseas.
+Despite the extremely short notice, ICSC Vietnam opened its HQ in Hanoi on time, by 11 August 1954.
 In order to help alleviate some of the administrative and logistical problems that inevitably faced a large group entering a war-torn and strange country, an advance party of Canadian Army officers were hastily shipped in from Korea to make whatever preparations they could for the others.
-Unfortunately, little has been written about the logistical nightmare that must have confronted these individuals, but it appears that ad hoc, verbal, temporary arrangements became permanent as the ICSC's tenure dragged on throughout two decades.
-Canadian officers found themselves living in rooms "permanently" rented by the ICSC in all manner of establishments, from mere huts in the DMZ, to squalid brothels in small villages, to the best hotels in Saigon and Hanoi.30
+Unfortunately, little has been written about the logistical nightmare that must have confronted these individuals, but it appears that ad hoc, verbal, temporary arrangements became permanent as the ICSC's tenure dragged on throughout two Canadian officers found themdecades. selves living in rooms "permanently" rented by the ICSC in all manner of establishments, from mere huts in the DMZ, to squalid brothels in small villages, to the best hotels in Saigon and Hanoi.

-Holmes gave great credit to the Canadian Army for the success of the deployment, and it is interesting to note his view of the Army's success in its first ever "peacekeeping mission:"31
+Holmes gave great credit to the Canadian Army for the success of the deployment, and it is interesting to note his view of the Army's success in its first ever "peacekeeping mission:"

 The response of the Canadian Army to this challenge was highly creditable....
 I recall some quite understandable tendency in military quarters to say that this was not a soldier's but a diplomat's job, and that they did not want to do the dirty work for the Department of External Affairs... but the Department of External Affairs could not possibly have fielded officers on the scale required....
-[The Canadian Army] rounded up on short notice the best staff-trained officers who could be taken away from their present duties and fielded within a few weeks teams for Vietnam, Cambodia, and Laos which carried on their unaccustomed duties of soldier, diplomat, and judge with remarkable success.32 long-standing and controversial task for the Canadian Army, however, is understandable given the Defence Department's fixation with the Soviet threat in Europe.
-As historian Jack Granatstein has noted, "[the ICSC] was a serious drain on limited resources, one that was resented by National Defence Headquarters at a time when the country's commitments to NATO were large and taken very seriously indeed."
-Given the problematic future of the ICSC, however, perhaps the Department of Defence would have done better to demand a much larger role in policy formulation.
+[The Canadian Army] rounded up on short notice the best staff-trained officers who could be taken away from their present duties and fielded within a few weeks teams for Vietnam, Cambodia, and Laos which carried on their unaccustomed duties of soldier, diplomat, and judge with remarkable success.

+Despite the critical role Canadian Army officers were to play in the ICSC, the Department of National Defence emphasized that it wanted nothing to do with the direction or formulation of policy, an interesting abrogation of bureaucratic interest.
+This disinterest in what would become a long-standing and controversial task for the Canadian Army, however, is understandable given the Defence Department's fixation with the Soviet threat in Europe.
+As historian Jack Granatstein has noted, "[the ICSC] was a serious drain on limited resources, one that was resented by National Defence Headquarters at a time when the country's commitments to NATO were large and taken very seriously indeed."34 Given the problematic future of the ICSC, however, perhaps the Department of Defence would have done better to demand a much larger role in policy formulation.
 But it was early in the Canadian Army's experience with peacekeeping, and if they failed to act or acquiesced to their political and diplomatic counterparts too easily, it was more out of naïveté than a deliberate act of subordination or abrogation.